HVAC Training Schools & Certification in Washington, DC

 • 90th percentile: $84,000

 As noted above, the average salary for HVAC workers in the District of Columbia is much higher than the national average.
 As with any salary projections, considering the cost of living is also important.
-As such, the Missouri Economic Research and Information Center (MERIC 2023) asserts that the District of Columbia is the second most expensive state in the country.
+As such, the Missouri Economic Research and Information Center (MERIC Second quarter 2024) asserts that the District of Columbia is the third most expensive state in the country.
 That is certainly an important consideration.

 Anyone considering a career as an HVAC professional in Washington, DC should note that there are a variety of educational pathways.
 Proper training generally includes completing a formal degree or an apprenticeship program.